onedavidwilliams/AutoNord/README.md

 - **Find Your Active Network Interface**: Handy for those times you need to figure out which interface is currently in use, without having to dig through your system settings.
 - **Monitor Network Speed**: Ever wonder how fast your internet connection really is?
 This script keeps an eye on your download and upload speeds, saving the data for your perusal.
 - **Manage VPN Connections**: With built-in functions to connect to different VPN servers, it's perfect for anyone looking to ensure their online activities remain private.
-- **Randomly Select Contries and Cities** You can select 1337 Mode and it will randomly pict a city and country dynamically from nords database.
+- **Randomly Select Contries and Cities** You can select 1337-Roulette and it will randomly pick a city and country dynamically from nords database.
 - **Manually Select Countries and Cities** You can choose which country or city you would like from the selection screen.
 - **Manually/Randomly Select groups** The same as city and country you caneither choose a group (like the p2p, dedicated IP, onion over vpn, regions ect.)
 - **Just Hitting Enter** Will select a P2P procol for torrenting networks as default.